You must use the Hearings Division Appeal Application form. The form is available below and at any OATH Hearings Division office.

 OATH must receive your appeal within 30 days of the date the decision was handed to you or within 35 days of the mailing date if the decision was mailed to you.

 *To address general concerns about the coronavirus, COVID-19, OATH is temporarily extending deadlines for filing appeals.*

-The time for a Respondent to file an appeal of an OATH hearing decision issued on or after February 19, 2020, has been temporarily increased to 60 days from the date of the hearing decision, or 65 days if the hearing decision was mailed.
+The time for either party to file an appeal of an OATH hearing decision issued on or after February 19, 2020, or to file a response to an appeal served on or after February 19, 2020, has been temporarily increased to 60 days from the date of the hearing decision or service of the appeal, or 65 days if the hearing decision or appeal was mailed.

 In most cases you are required to pay the penalty before you appeal.
 OATH offers waivers of the payment requirement if you can show that it would be a financial hardship for you to pay the penalty while you wait for the appeal decision in your case.
 For more information about payment and financial hardship waivers, see the instructions on the OATH Appeal Application form below.